 Krishnaswamy Lab Alumni

-Kevin completed his postdoctoral fellowship in the Krishnaswamy Lab from 2016 to 2018, and is now an Assistant Professor in the Department of Mathematics and Statistics at Utah State University, where he focuses on the development of theory and applications in machine learning.
+Kevin completed a postdoctoral fellowship in the Krishnaswamy Lab from 2016 to 2018, and is now an Assistant Professor in the Department of Mathematics and Statistics at Utah State University, where he focuses on the development of theory and applications in machine learning.

 Alexander completed his undergraduate thesis in Applied Mathematics with the Krishnaswamy Lab in 2017.
 He is currently a PhD student in the Department of Computer Science at Princeton University, where he is focusing on utilizing Probabilistic Graphical Models to extract structure from Electronic Healthcare Records.